dabalroman/QrContest/README.md

 The code can generate QR codes with a unique code and a link to the contest page.
 Each is scaled to match A6 paper size, so 4 codes can be printed on a single page.

-1. Run app using external php server
+1. Run app using external php server or via `php artisan serve --host=0.0.0.0 --port=8000`
 2. Adjust the data in `src/CodeGenerator.php` to generate the desired QR codes
 3. Make a GET request to a `http://localhost/api/qr_generator` to generate the codes
 4. Make a POST request to a `http://localhost/api/qr_generator` to generate printable pages